Skip to content

 Video: Paradox Productions

-Theatre figurehead Barrie Stevens: Artist pur sang.
+Theatre figurehead Barrie Stevens: a true artist.

-Barrie enjoys the view of the Amstel river from his living room.
-He talks endlessly about his life, getting older, his latest performances and his ambassadorial role.
-With a common thread: following your passion.
+From his living room Barrie enjoys the view over the Amstel.
+He talks a mile a minute about his life, ageing, his latest shows and his role as ambassador.
+The common thread: following your passion.
 His living room is an oasis of calm in his busy life.
-Near his dining table, a large black-and-white photo of Leen Jongewaard hangs on the wall.
-'For eighteen years we shared our joys and sorrows.
+Near his dining table hangs a large black-and-white photo of Leen Jongewaard on the wall.
+‘We shared joys and sorrows for eighteen years.
 With ups and downs.
-'He meant everything to me; I considered him my brother, coach and lover.'
+He meant everything to me — I regarded him as my brother, coach and lover.’

 Multitalented